 Schnürle Porting – Adolf Schnürle developed the three-channel reverse flush for two-stroke diesel engines for his employer, Klöckner-Humboldt-Deutz AG (KHD).
 The patent revolutionized two-stroke engine construction from 1934 through further development at the licensee DKW.

-This porting arrangement made it into commercial model engines around 1968.
+This porting arrangement made it into commercial model engines around 1968 with the HP 61.

 Wankel Engine – Felix Wankel received his first patent for the engine.